Phillips’ slam caps Rays’ comeback in 9-6 win over Orioles

 After Orioles starter Jorge López flustered Tampa Bay’s potent offense for six innings, the AL East-leading Rays feasted on Baltimore’s shoddy bullpen to erase a 5-2 deficit and soar a season-high 24 games over .500 (68-44).

+“All good teams find a way to put together got ABs and come back,” Phillips said.
+“That’s what we’ve been doing all year.
+It’s a testament to the guys in the clubhouse and their mentality.
+We want to win.
+Luckily, I was the hero today but anyone on this team can be the hero on any given day.”

-Phillips launched the comeback with a solo homer off Cole Sulser in the seventh, and Tampa Bay punished two more Orioles relievers in the eighth.
+Phillips launched the turnaround with a solo homer off Cole Sulser in the seventh, and Tampa Bay punished two more Orioles relievers in the eighth.
 Paul Fry (4-5) gave up a leadoff single and three straight walks to force in a run before Dillon Tate entered and allowed a sacrifice fly to pinch-hitter Yandy Díaz.

 Tate then walked Manuel Margot to load the bases for Phillips, who sent a 1-2 pitch deep into the seats in left-center to make it 9-5.
+As he circled third base, his teammates in the nearby dugout cheered him on.

 JT Chargois (2-0) got the win with 1 1/3 innings of relief after starter Michael Wacha yielded five runs and 10 hits in five innings.